stefanocoretta/panman/MANUAL.md

 will attempt to preserve the wrapping from the source document (that is, where there are nonsemantic newlines in the source, there will be nonsemantic newlines in the output as well).
-In `ipynb` output, this option affects wrapping of the contents of markdown cells.
+In `ipynb` output, this option affects wrapping of the contents of Markdown cells.

 `--columns=`*NUMBER*
 Specify length of lines in characters.
 This affects text wrapping in the